alimranakandaGit/Product-Connect-Smart-Sales-Representative-Locator/README.md

 *(Tip: You can replace this placeholder link with your own screenshot later.)*

-## 📂 How to Run
+## 📂 How to Run it?
-- Download or clone this repository.
-- Open the `index.html` file in your web browser.
+- The full project has not been uploaded to GitHub for specific reasons.
+As the project is continuously being updated, downloading and using the uploaded documents alone may not function properly.
+Therefore, it is advised to refer to the "View Source" link of the mentioned website for personal or educational purposes.

 ## 👨‍💻 Author
 - **Al Imran Akanda**